Columbine victims | Injured 1, 2, 3, 4, 5, 6

 ^ top

-When the shooting began Joyce, a teacher at Columbine, was in the faculty lounge about to have lunch.
+When the shooting began Joyce, a teacher at Columbine, was in the faculty lounge about to have lunch with staff members Judy Greco and Coach Dave Sanders.
 She heard a commotion outside and when she looked out the window she saw two bodies.
-Judy Grecko, one of the other two teachers in the room, tried to call 911 but the phone was dead.
-Several shots soon followed and Joyce and another teacher, Amy Burnett, ran into the small one-person bathroom that was attached to the teachers' lounge.
+Greco tried to call 911 but the phone was dead.
+Several shots soon followed and Jankoswki and another teacher, Amy Burnett, ran into the small one-person bathroom that was attached to the teachers' lounge.

-There were two other faculty members already there (a cafeteria worker named Karen and teacher Sue Carruthers).
+There were two other faculty members already there (cafeteria worker Karen Nielsen and teacher Sue Caruthers).
 Three students (Nick Foss, Tim Kastle, and Sean Nossaman) joined them.
-When Nick came in, Joyce heard him say: "Oh my God, I saw some kid's face get shot off, and I got hit!"
-She told investigators that Nick took off his shirt but she didn't remember seeing any injuries.
+When Nick came in, Jankowski heard him say: "Oh my God, I saw some kid's face get shot off, and I got hit!"
+She told investigators that Nick took off his shirt but she didn't see any injuries.

 They heard loud voices and several loud bangs outside the room.
-Nick told them that the shooters had shotguns.
 About 10 minutes later they heard four quieter shots and Nick said he thought that was probably the police shooting at the gunmen.
-Joyce then heard a "whoosh" sound and smelled something that she later told investigators smelled like natural gas.
+Jankowski then heard a "whoosh" sound and smelled something like natural gas.

 While they hid in the restroom, the group discussed their options, afraid that the shooters might come into the bathroom.
-According to Joyce, it was Tim Kastle who first suggested that they could go up into the ceiling.
-He stood on Nick's shoulders and climbed up; Joyce then followed.
+According to Jankowski, it was Tim Kastle who first suggested that they could go up into the ceiling.
+He stood on Nick's shoulders and climbed up; Jankowski followed.
 She started to move toward what she thought was a vent leading to the outside of the building but almost immediately fell through the ceiling.
-She landed astride a cable and then fell all the way to the floor where she went back to the bathroom door, knocked, and was let back in.
-Shortly after she heard a loud explosion that caused everything in the room to shake.
+She landed astride a cable and then fell to the floor.
+She went back to the bathroom door, knocked, and was let back in.
+Shortly after, she heard a loud explosion that caused everything in the room to shake.

 After about 40 minutes after the attack began, they heard intense voices that sounded as though they were right outside the bathroom door.
-Joyce then heard two rather calm male voices outside the door and the sound of some metal objects being moved around.
-Again the group in the bathroom discussed what they should do but before they could decide, another student's head appeared in the open spot in the ceiling where Tim Kastle had gone out.
-The student told the group that they should "run off now".
+Jankowski then heard two rather calm male voices outside the door and the sound of some metal objects being moved around.
+The group in the bathroom discussed what they should do, but before they could decide, a student's head appeared in the open spot in the ceiling where Tim Kastle had gone out.
+He told the group that they should "run off now".

-Joyce and the others ran through the cafeteria and out the northwest door to a police unit stationed near the school.
-She saw Tim Kastle already there and heard him telling the officer there that he knew the shooters were Dylan Klebold and a boy named Harris.
-Joyce was asked by investigators if she knew the shooters and she told investigators that Dylan had been in her class two years prior and she recalled him as quiet, grade-conscious, and creative.
+Jankowski and the others ran through the cafeteria and out the northwest door to a police unit stationed near the school.
+She saw Tim Kastle already there and heard him telling an officer that the gunmen were Dylan Klebold and a boy named Harris.
+Jankowski was asked by investigators if she knew the shooters.
+She told investigators Dylan had been in her class two years prior, and she recalled him as quiet, grade-conscious, and creative.

 She was treated for injuries sustained in the fall through the ceiling when she tried to escape the school and was released April 20, 1999.